Sleep physiology in children

 Sleep stages and architecture in adults are discussed in detail separately.
 (See "Stages and architecture of normal sleep".)

-●REM sleep is a physiologically distinct state, characterized by an activated EEG pattern (similar in some respects to wakefulness) associated with marked decrease in muscle tone and episodic bursts of rapid eye movements.
+●REM sleep is a physiologically distinct state, characterized by an activated pattern on electroencephalogram (EEG; similar in some respects to wakefulness) associated with marked decrease in muscle tone and episodic bursts of REM.
 Most dreaming occurs during REM sleep [6,7].

 - Roffwarg HP, Muzio JN, Dement WC.
 Ontogenetic development of the human sleep-dream cycle.
 Science 1966; 152:604.